 Do You Feel Worn Down by The World?

-Are you an activist who is wondering how you can find healing for yourself while also striving to bring healing to the world?
+Are you an activist who is wondering how you can take care of yourself while also striving to bring rightness to the world?
 Maybe you are wondering how you can be the most effective agent of change while also creating space for self-compassion and self-care.

 Living with a heightened awareness of social and political issues can be an isolating, frustrating and hopeless experience, especially if you identify with a disenfranchised group.
 Or, maybe you consider yourself an ally, but struggle to fully understand and navigate the meaning of your role without accidentally hurting those you wish to support.
-Perhaps you have recently been very involved in movements, such as Black Lives Matter, ending LGBTQ hate violence and Occupy Denver but feel increasingly helpless, depressed, defeated and burned out.
+Perhaps you have always been committed to movements, such as Black Lives Matter, ending LGBTQ hate violence and refuge for immigrants and refugees but feel increasingly helpless, depressed, defeated and burned out.
 You may have experienced physical or emotional trauma during protests, especially if you faced verbal abuse, aggressive police or time in jail.
 Maybe you are struggling to feel compassionate anymore, and you sometimes just want to crawl into bed and shut the world out, even though this impulse fills you with guilt.
 You might be unsure if there’s anything you can do to make a difference in your own life, let alone the lives of others.

 Are Your Gifts Also Your Challenges?